 “Sometimes, I’ve wanted to die,” she admits, once her daughters aged 12 and 16 are out of earshot.

-“When my neighbors cook, they call my little one and tell her to come get a bowl for me,” she says, tapping nervously on her damaged wheelchair.
+my neighbors cook, they call my little one and tell her to come get a

 “Before January 12 (the quake), we got by, but now, I’m worse than a baby.”

-In the village, which is effectively run by the residents themselves, those still suffering from injuries sustained in the quake and those who came seeking a better life say they feel forgotten by the government.
+those still suffering from injuries sustained in the quake and those who

 “If we had to wait for them to make good on their promises, we would be dead,” Mitile says.

-Saudi Arabia says five sentenced to death in killing of Jamal Khashoggi
+ISTANBUL —Five people have been sentenced to death in connection with the killing of journalist Jamal Khashoggi

 The slaying of Khashoggi in October 2018 sparked a global outcry against the kingdom and led to greater scrutiny of a crackdown on dissidents pursued by the crown prince.
 Khashoggi, 59, who contributed columns to The Washington Post from his self-imposed exile in the United States, had emerged as one of Mohammed’s most prominent critics.